 Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

 Aerospace engineers must have a bachelor’s degree in aerospace engineering or another field of engineering or science related to aerospace systems.
 Aerospace engineers who work on projects that are related to national defense may need a security clearance.
 U.S. citizenship may be required for certain types and levels of clearances.

-Entry-level aerospace engineers usually need a bachelor’s degree.
+Aerospace engineers typically need a bachelor's degree in engineering or a related field.
 High school students interested in studying aerospace engineering should take courses in chemistry, physics, advanced math, and computer programming and computer languages.